-The LCDA of the $a_0(1450)$-meson, being one of the most crucial nonperturbative parameters and incorporating long-range dynamics at lower energy scales, is critically important for both the behavior and the precision of the TFFs.
-Therefore, a detailed investigation of the LCDA of the $a_0(1450)$ contributes significantly to improving the reliable behavior and accuracy of the TFFs.
-Typically, the twist-2 distribution amplitude of the $a_0(1450)$ can be expanded in terms of Gegenbauer coefficients, and a truncated form retaining only the first few terms is commonly adopted~\cite{LatticeParton:2022zqc, Cheng:2005nb}.
-These coefficients can be calculated using the QCD sum rules method.
-In this work, we adopt the light-cone harmonic oscillator (LCHO) model to construct twist-2 LCDA for the $a_0(1450)$-meson.
-This model is grounded in the brodsky-huang-lepage (BHL) prescription and incorporates wigner-melosh rotations.
-It connects the equal-time wave function in the rest frame with the light-cone wave function in the infinite momentum frame, ultimately mapping and modifying this into a relativistic wave function within the light-cone coordinate system.
-It is capable of simultaneously describing the spatial and spin components of the wave function, providing an effective description of the internal momentum distribution within the meson.
-This makes it particularly well-suited for studies related to processes such as the semileptonic decay $D \to a_0(1450)\ell \nu_{\ell}$.
-Furthermore, we adopt two distinct longitudinal correction functions $\varphi_{2;a_0}^{(k)}(x)$ with $k=(\mathrm{S1}, \mathrm{S2})$ in the LCDA to form two LCDA schemes for $a_0(1450)$-meson.
-By comparing the observables of the semileptonic decay process $D \to a_0(1450)\ell \nu_{\ell}$ calculated under the two LCDA schemes, we can not only test the SM but also help examine the reliability and feasibility of our LCHO model.
-This serves as a procedure that not only tests the SM but also validates the accuracy of our LCHO model determination.
-The LCHO model has been successfully applied to pseudoscalar mesons ($\pi, K, \eta^{(\prime)}$) in Refs.~\cite{Zhong:2022ecl, Zhong:2021epq, Hu:2023pdl}, to scalar mesons ($a_0(980)$, $K_0^*(1430)$) in Refs.~\cite{Huang:2022xny, Yang:2024ang, Wu:2022qqx}, and to vector mesons ($\rho$, $K^*$, $\phi$, $\omega$) in Refs.~\cite{Hu:2024tmc, Fu:2016yzx, Fu:2014uea, Yang:2025gcm}, demonstrating consistent agreement with experimental data.
+As an important nonperturbative parameter in the transition process $D \to a_0(1450)$, the $a_0(1450)$-state twist-2 LCDA plays an key role in determining behavior and precision of TFFs, and it incorporates long-range QCD dynamics at low energy scales.
+Therefore, one have also paid great attention to determining the precise behavior of its twist-2 LCDA.
+Conventionally, the $a_0(1450)$-state twist-2 LCDA can be expanded in terms of Gegenbauer series, and a truncated form retaining only the first few terms is commonly adopted~\cite{LatticeParton:2022zqc}.
+These coefficients of Gegenbauer series (also called Gegenbauer moments) can be calculated using the QCD sum rules method.
+Furthermore, to provide a new phenomenological perspective on the internal dynamics information of $a_0(1450)$-state, we can also construct its twist-2 LCDA through light-cone harmonic oscillator (LCHO) model.
+This model is based on brodsky-huang-lepage (BHL) prescription and incorporates Wigner-Melosh rotations, which together constitute theoretical basis of the framework.
+Meanwhile, it connects equal-time wave functions in the rest frame to light-cone wave functions in the infinite-momentum frame, thereby transforming them into a relativistic form expressed in light-cone coordinates.
+LCHO model can also describe the spatial component and spin component of wave function at the same time, which provides an effective characterization for the momentum distribution internal the meson~\cite{Huang:1994dy}.
+This makes it suitable for applications to $D \to a_0(1450)$ TFFs.
+Furthermore, we adopt two distinct longitudinal correction functions $\varphi^{\rm (S1, S2)}_{a_0(1450)}(x)$ in twist-2 wavefunction to form two twist-2 LCDA schemes for $a_0(1450)$-state.
+By comparing observables of the semileptonic decay process $D \to a_0(1450)\ell \nu_\ell $ calculated under two schemes, we can not only test standard model (SM) but also help examine the reliability and feasibility of our LCHO model.